Bear Mascha shares a concrete cage with bear Felix.

 Help for Bears in Slovenia

-In line with our goal to end the illegal and inappropriate keeping of brown bears in Southeast Europe, in 2022 FOUR PAWS assessed the living conditions of the remaining privately kept bears in Slovenia.
+In line with our goal to end the illegal and inappropriate keeping of brown bears in Southeast Europe, in 2022 FOUR PAWS assessed the living conditions of the remaining privately and inappropriately kept bears in Slovenia.
 These were our findings: All bears were being kept in conditions which do not meet the needs of the bears.
 They showed stereotypical behaviour, which is caused by boredom and stress; and had few possibilities if any to hide from visitors.
 The bears had very limited access to enrichment to encourage their natural behaviours, keep them occupied, and stimulate their playfulness and curiosity.
 We doubt that they received professional medical care.

 These Bears Deserve Species-Appropriate Living Conditions